 8 (hours maximum)

-8 (hours maximum) 3-4 hours tutorials per week (Law) In Spanish you will have 3 hours of language tuition in small groups and a specialist one-hour seminar on Legal Spanish delivered in Spanish.
+8 (hours maximum) You will have 3-4 hours tutorials per week in Law.
+In Spanish you will have 3 hours of language tuition in small groups and a specialist one-hour seminar on Legal Spanish delivered in Spanish.

 Learning and Teaching